 A portion of the annual fees given to each Center will seed early-stage projects and support the commission of white papers in low-carbon energy areas of interest to members.
 While funding decisions will be made solely by MIT, the results of such work will be shared first with Center members.
 Members will also have the opportunity, where appropriate, to frame key business challenges, specific areas of need, and provide input into requests for proposals.

 Each member will have one seat on the Center Advisory Committee, which will be chaired by the Faculty Directors and will also include participating faculty and MITEI senior leadership.
 The Advisory Committee will provide the Center directors with guidance on research directions and priorities.

 All Low-Carbon Energy Center members will be invited to participate in these invitation-only MITEI events.

-The first five Low-Carbon Energy Centers will focus on Solar; Storage; Materials for Energy and Extreme Environments; Carbon Capture, Utilization, and Storage; and Advanced Nuclear Systems.
-Each represents a critical part of a low-carbon future; and each will benefit from closer collaboration with industry.
-In order to ensure that we take advantage of the obvious adjacencies between the individual Centers, members of one Center will be allowed to sit in on designated portions of the Semi-annual Research Development Workshops conducted by the other Centers.
+The eight Low-Carbon Energy Centers will focus on carbon capture, utilization, and storage; electric power systems; energy bioscience; energy storage; materials for energy and extreme environments; advanced nuclear energy systems; nuclear fusion; and solar energy.
+Each represents a critical part of a low-carbon future, and each will benefit from closer collaboration with academic, industrial, governmental, philanthropic, and NGO stakeholders.
+In order to ensure that we take advantage of the obvious synergies between and among individual Centers, members of each will be allowed to sit in on designated portions of semi-annual research development workshops conducted by other Centers.

 To learn about joining a Low-Carbon Energy Center, contact MITEI Member Services using the form below or by emailing email@example.com.